 Little is weird, gross, cynical, and uncomfortable.

-Whatever you want to say about one of the very worst decades in film history from an artform standpoint, the ’80s, it was filled with films that practically gave birth to genuine albeit over the top heart and sentimentality.
-Almost every classic film from that period felt like a warm hug and compliment from your grandmother after she just stuffed a fresh from the oven chocolate chip cookie down your throat.
+Whatever you want to say about one of the very worst decades in film history from an artform standpoint, the ’80s, it was filled with films that practically gave birth to genuine albeit over-the-top heart and sentimentality.
+Almost every classic cinema from that period felt like a warm hug and compliment from your grandmother after she just stuffed a fresh from the oven chocolate chip cookie from your throat.
 And therein lies the problem with remakes of classic ’80s films, like Little: when you get down to it, the recipe for success will never produce the same result if you don’t use the same key ingredient: Heart.

-Little is a remake or retooling or a reimagining or whatever word you want to use to placate a poor remake for the sake of making a few bucks of the classic Tom Hanks comedy Big.
-This time around, with a script for the film’s director, Tina Gordon Chism, and writer Tracy Oliver, the grown adult (Support the Girl’s Regina Hall) is shrunk her down to a child (played with her usual verve by Black-ish actress Marsai Martin).
-There is also the over-cliched under-appreciated assistant (The Hate U Give’s Issa Rae), who displays an inordinate lack of common sense by believing her boss is trapped in a child’s body or has reverted back to her child form — I’m not sure honestly.
-Why she goes along with the idea her boss is now too small to ride a roller coaster and not call a licensed social worker is beyond comprehension.
+Trim is a remake or retooling or a reimagining or whatever word you want to use to soothe a poor remake for the sake of making a few bucks of the classic Tom Hanks comedy Big.
+This time around, with a script for the film’s director, Tina Gordon Chism, and writer Tracy Oliver, the grown adult (Support the Girl’s Regina Hall) is shrunk down to a child (played with her usual verve by Black-ish actress Marsai Martin).
+There is also the over-cliched under-appreciated assistant (The Hate U Give’s Issa Rae), who displays an extreme lack of common sense by believing her boss is trapped in a child’s body or has reverted to her child form — I’m not sure, honestly.
+She goes along with the idea that her boss is now too small to ride a roller coaster and not call a licensed social worker is beyond comprehension.

-The film tries too hard with gross-out humor or gags that simply don’t work cohesively within the film’s story.
-You need the binding agent in a film like this or the age of the joke becomes accelerated and even the more novice film fans will grow tired of it.
+The film tries too hard with gross-out humor or gags that don’t work cohesively within the film’s story.
+It would help if you had the binding agent in a movie like this, or the age of the joke becomes accelerated, and even the more novice film fans will grow tired of it.
 For me, Little was tedious from the get-up.
 There is no heart here, no emotional connection, no one character to care about.
-You then combine that with off-putting jokes that don’t bring the funny, you should have very little patience as a consumer or a fan of movies in general for your hard earned money.
+You then combine that with off-putting jokes that don’t bring the funny.
+You should have very little patience as a consumer or a fan of movies in general for your hard-earned money.